kanehekili/EasyPlayer/README.md

 # EasyPlayer
-A simple Video and audio player based on mpv
+A simple video and audio player based on mpv